bacionejs/stuff/devthinky.md

 **`getzip.sh`**
-Downloads GitHub repositories listed in `repos.txt` as ZIP archives.
+Downloads GitHub repositories listed in `games.json` as ZIP archives.

 **`unzipall.sh`**
 Unzips each archive and removes all files except `.js`, `.ts`, `.html`, and `.htm`.